 - A current version of the nominee's résumé, curriculum vitae or biography

 - Additional letters of support (if available)

 - Other supporting items (e.g., newspaper articles, lists of publications or sponsored legislation, etc.)

 - The name, address, telephone number and email address of the individual(s) submitting the nomination

 Anyone may submit nominations, and individuals who have attended the LBJ School for more than one year are eligible to be nominated.
 To reactivate a nomination that was submitted within the past two years, the nominator must submit a new cover letter and, if needed, provide the update information.

-Send nominations to the Alumni Board Recognition Committee, c/o the Office of Alumni Affairs or through U.S. mail to LBJ School of Public Affairs, P.O.
+Send nominations to the Alumni Board Recognition Committee, c/o Alumni Relations or through U.S. mail to LBJ School of Public Affairs, P.O.
 Box Y, University Station, Austin, TX, 78713-8925.